pmean/build-website/text/03/barpie.md

          Rodents         50          50            50         60
   -------------- ---------- ----------- ------------- ----------

-^1^includes items like cost of the pet, initial shots, litter box, collar, aquarium, etc.
+^1^includes items like cost of the pet
+- initial shots
+- litter box,
+collar
+- aquarium
+- etc.
 ^2^yearly cost.
 This cost will vary based on the size of the pet.

 This table is a lot easier to look at.
 You might notice a few new patterns that weren't so obvious before.

+-   Birds
+- dogs
--   Birds, dogs, and cats all have about the same initial cost, but cats have far smaller yearly costs.
+- and cats all have about the same initial cost
+- but
+    cats have far smaller yearly costs.
--   Lizards and snakes may not cost a lot at first, but they are expensive to feed.
+-   Lizards and snakes may not cost a lot at first
+- but they are
+    expensive to feed.
--   Fish don't cost that much to buy and to feed, but have a lot of miscellaneous costs, probably due to aquarium upkeep.
+-   Fish don't cost that much to buy and to feed
+- but have a lot of
+    miscellaneous costs
+- probably due to aquarium upkeep.

 You will probably notice other interesting patterns.

 **Summary**

-If you are   displaying numbers, pitch the pie and ban the bar.
+If you are   displaying numbers
+- pitch the pie and ban the bar.
 Most of the time you are better off displaying the numbers themselves.
 Just be sure to do a little bit of rounding and re-ordering first.